-I have made this Buddha bowl really really easy for you guys with step-by-step Buddha bowl building photos.
-In general, Buddha bowls have a grain, leafy greens, raw or roasted veggies, nuts, seeds or dried fruit, a lean meat (totally optional) and some type of sauce or dressing.
-But, there are no set rules for Buddha bowls, at least not in my kitchen, so add or subtract based on your own preference.
+What is a Buddha Bowl anyway?
+In general, Buddha bowls have a type of grain, leafy greens, raw or roasted veggies, nuts, seeds or dried fruit, lean meat (optional), and some type of sauce or dressing.

 FOR THE DRESSING